 It’s not about the emperor of the Mongel Empire

 Genghis Khan is a barbecue of mutton, lamb, and vegetables.
 It’s one of Hokkaido specialties.
 Mutton and lamb are not so generally eaten in Japan.
 There are many Japanese people who don’t like the smell.
 It’s very difficult to find a Genghis Khan restaurant outside Hokkaido.
 In fact, there were not so many even here in Hokkaido when I was a kid, like 30 years ago.
 Genghis Khan was just one of home-cooked meals at that time.
 It appeared on the dinner table at least twice a month in my home, not a special treat at all for us.
-To be honest, I still have a little difficulty paying and eating it outside at a restaurant but must admit there are some good ones.
+To be honest, I still have a little difficulty paying and eating it outside at a restaurant.
+Having said that, I must admit there are some good ones.

 The truth about Genghis Khan, a Hokkaido specialty